jpbruyere/vke.net/samples/ClearScreen/README.md

 ### Frame buffer creation

-The resize method is called at least once before any rendering, so it's a safe place to initialize output size related vulkan objects like the frame buffers. vke provide a FrameBuffer collection object to ease handling of multiple related buffers like those used for a swap chain for example..
+The **`OnResize`** method is called at least once before any rendering, so it's a safe place to initialize output size related vulkan objects like the frame buffers. vke provide a FrameBuffer collection object to ease handling of multiple related buffers like those used for a swap chain for example..
 ```csharp
 FrameBuffers frameBuffers;